Research on the rocks

 We all have stories to tell.

 This year we are excited to host Airway: Stories from the ED, a unique storytelling event that brings these powerful tales to life.
-We're inviting emergency medicine physicians, physician assistants, nurses, pharmacists, paramedics, technicians, and other healthcare professionals to share their experiences from the front lines—the triumphs, the struggles, and everything in between.
+We're inviting emergency medicine physicians, physician assistants, nurses, pharmacists, paramedics, technicians, and other healthcare professionals to share their experiences from the front lines—the successes, the struggles, and everything in between.

 Ready to take the stage?
 Click HERE or use the QR provided to let us know and we'll be in touch with further details on how to prepare for the event.

 Eager to listen and learn?
 Register now to secure your spot.
 Together, we'll celebrate the diverse voices that make emergency medicine the extraordinary field it is.
+Cash Bar will be available!

 Remember, we all have stories to tell.
 We look forward to hearing yours.